 IMPORTANT: If any change is made to the credit union controls of PIB, the credit union will also need to update its Default Profile, which serves as the basis for the member controls.
-Credit unions can update their Default PIB Profile via Flood PIB Default Profile Changs on the Internet Member Services Config (MNCNFE) menu."
+Credit unions can update their Default PIB Profile via Tool #378 Flood PIB Default Profile Changes.
 Refer to the CUBASE Online help: